You don't plan on breaking your foot. No one wakes up and decides it's a good day for a foot or ankle fracture. It's an accident. It's unplanned.

-It’s an accident, but its serious.
+It's an accident, but its serious and requires medical attention.

 You see, your foot is a marvel of engineering.
 Each foot has 26 small bones that have to support you.
 No matter how much you weigh.
 No matter how much running or jumping you're doing.
 Yoga or Zumba.
 It doesn't matter, your feet will be there for you.